reiver/learn-golang-in-one-day/README.md

 And I am _not_ exaggerating.

 Software developers who help create new companies may spend month creating the technology for that new company.
-Some even spend more than a year doing this!
+Some may even spend more than a year doing this!

-Some tasks software developers tackle
+Most tasks experienced software developers tackle often take days to weeks.

 But software developers get paid a lot to do this.

+Infact this is a big part of _why_ software develoeprs_ get paid a lot to do this.

-So when you are learning all this — especially if you learning **programming** & **coding** for the first time — keep at it, don't give up, this stuff isn't always easy, but that you keep at it despite it being hard is why you will get paid a lot.
+So when you are learning all this — especially if you are learning **programming** & **coding** for the first time — keep at it, don't give up, this stuff isn't always easy, but that is what coding is like.

+And if you learn how to do this, and choose to pursue a career in this, you will get paid a lot _because_ you are will to **persevere** and work for hours, weeks, months, or even years, on a problem until you figure it out and solve it.

 ## PLAY.GOLANG.ORG